githubEdit

 Implicit (Browse/Click/Scroll)

-Consent triggered by user behavior (if configured).
+Consent triggered by user behavior, if configured.

 Interaction rate